Cerca News

 · KRGV (NBC 5)

 The U.S. Department of Agriculture has confirmed the first case of New World screwworm in South Texas, specifically in La Pryor, Zavala County.
-This parasitic fly poses a significant threat to the state's $15 billion cattle industry, as it can infest warm-blooded mammals, including livestock and pets.
-The USDA is collaborating with local partners and has activated personnel on the ground to manage the situation.
-In response to the potential spread, the USDA has restricted live animal imports from Mexico.
-Officials are also working on eradicating the screwworm using sterile fly methods, with facilities being established in Texas and Mexico.
+This parasitic fly poses a significant threat to the state's $15 billion cattle industry.
+The USDA is working with local partners and has activated personnel to manage the situation.
+The screwworm, which targets warm-blooded mammals, had been eradicated in the U.S. since the 1960s but has re-emerged in Central America and Mexico.
+Officials are implementing measures to prevent its spread, including shutting down live animal imports from Mexico and establishing sterile fly production facilities in Texas and Mexico.

 AI summary · Source: KRGV (NBC 5)